 Nagging pain in your shoulder can be extremely annoying.
-But when it starts to interfere with things you love to do – you can’t help but wonder – is it time to get a cortisone shot?
+But when it starts to interfere with things you love to do – you can’t help but wonder – Will a Cortisone Shot Help Your Nagging Shoulder Pain?

 But what if inflammation is not the root source of your problem?
 What if inflammation is actually a secondary symptom?